ableasdale/wordpress-marklogic-tools/README.md

 #MLPress: WordPress, MarkLogic style#

+Imagine what it would be like to have a powerful blog application like WordPress built on a modern, highly scalable NoSQL document database like MarkLogic...

 MLPress aims to be a WordPress compatible implementation of WordPress built on top of MarkLogic.
 MLPress allows you to import your exported WordPress XML, to make edits and to re-export that XML and import it back into WordPress if required.

 Features include: